Based on 14 reviews

 We organize the trek for groups and single travelers.
 The group’s price is somewhat lower, but you can enjoy the luxury of private touring.
 We will lead any group size with an experienced leader guide, porters, and assistant guides.

-The Everest Base Camp Trek is arduous as it entails the risk of high-altitude trekking, sudden climate change, and potential altitude sickness.
+The Everest Base Camp Trek is arduous, as it involves high-altitude trekking, sudden weather changes, and the risk of altitude sickness.
 To ensure your safety, you must provide details of your comprehensive travel insurance policy certificate before commencing the trek.
 Moreover, your travel policy must cover medical and emergency repatriation, helicopter rescue, and evacuation expenses up to 6000m for trekking members.

 Related Article: Nepal Trekking Insurance

-Nepal uses Nepali Rupees (NPR/Rs) as the local currency.
+Nepal uses the Nepali Rupee (NPR/Rs) as its local currency.

 You can exchange most foreign currencies at local banks or legitimate money exchanges in Kathmandu.
 Small amounts can also be exchanged at the hotel.